-- Internal transformation: To bolster internal capabilities and align with the organization's needs, Brunswick transformed its internal IT organization by developing IT leadership, establishing a cloud-first culture, building competency in contemporary skills, driving continuous improvement, and strengthening their security posture. - Reinvestment of savings in innovation: IT leaders reduced infrastructure spending by 15% annually.
+- Internal transformation: To bolster internal capabilities and align with the organization's needs, Brunswick transformed its internal IT organization by developing IT leadership, establishing a cloud-first culture, building competency in contemporary skills, driving continuous improvement, and strengthening their security posture. - Reinvestment of savings in innovation: IT leaders reduced infrastructure spending (people and technology) by 15% annually.
 They reinvested these savings into modern capabilities and innovation to help advance the enterprise and business strategies. - Strong focus on customer engagement: Brunswick's corporate growth strategy prioritizes customer engagement.
 With support from IT, Brunswick has been able to launch e-commerce and digital marketing platforms, which have generated new business growth and enhanced existing customer experiences.

 Acknowledgements: RTI greatly appreciates the time and insights provided by Brunswick leadership and the digital team.
-Many thanks to Mike Adams, Lauren Beckstedt, and Dani Brown.
+Many thanks to Mike Adams, Lauren Beckstedt, Dani Brown, and Dan Panattoni.